Raymond Stanton Patton: Personal and professional life

 Patton married Virginia Mitchell (1889–1980) of Seattle, Washington on November 7, 1912.
 They had a son, Raymond S. Patton, and two daughters, Helen M. Patton and Virginia M. Patton.

-During his Coast and Geodetic Survey career, Patton earned a reputation for having a brilliant mind and a wide range of interests – he authored numerous articles on a wide variety of subjects for the Coast and Geodetic Survey and for scientific and engineering journals – and as a modest and unassuming colleague and leader with high ideals and integrity.
+During his Coast and Geodetic Survey career, Patton authored numerous articles on a wide variety of subjects for both for the Survey and for scientific and engineering journals.

 Patton was elected a member of the American Society of Civil Engineers on 11 July 1921.
 At the time of his death, he was past president of the Washington Society of Engineers, a director of the American Shore and Beach Preservation Association, a life trustee of the National Geographic Society, a trustee of the Woods Hole Oceanographic Institution, and a member of the Association of American Geographers, the American Geophysical Union, the American Astronomical Society, the Cosmos Club, and the National Research Council's Engineering Advisory Committee on Coast Erosion to the New Jersey Board of Commerce and Navigation.